nodet/dowml/README.md

 - Sending a large model may take a long time, because of network throughput.
 Sending a very large REST request is not at all guaranteed to succeed.

-Using Cloud Object Storage as an intermediate step alleviate all these issues:
+Using data assets in Watson Studio as an intermediate step alleviate all these issues:

-- Once the model has been uploaded to Cloud Object Storage, it will be reused for subsequent jobs without the need to upload it again.
+- Once the model has been uploaded to WS, it will be reused for subsequent jobs without the need to upload it again.

 - The job requests refer to the files indirectly, via URLs.
 Therefore, they don't take much space, and listing the jobs doesn't imply to download the content of the files.

-- Uploading to COS is done through specialized code that doesn't just send a single request.
+- Uploading to WS is done through specialized code that doesn't just send a single request.
 Rather, it divides the upload in multiple reasonably sized chunks that each are uploaded individually, with restart if necessary.
 Uploading big files is therefore much less prone to failure.

-### Setting up a connection

-In order to upload the files to Cloud Object Storage, the DOWML library needs to know the credentials to use on COS, in which bucket to store the files, etc.  Rather than storing this information as configuration information in the DOWML client, we store this in Watson Studio itself, as a Connection object in the deployment space.

-To create a Connection object, follow these steps:

-- Navigate to the space for the DOWML library (the space named `DOWMLClient-space` that was created for you when you first used the library or the client).

-- Click the blue 'Add to space' button in the top-right.
-In the dialog that opens, click on 'Connection'.

-- Among the 'IBM' section of the types of data sources, click on 'Cloud Object Storage'.
-Don't click on 'Cloud Object Storage (infrastructure)'.

-- Name the connection `DOWMLClient-connection`.
-This way, the DOWML library and client will be able to find it automatically.
-Alternatively, if you want to use a different name, you will have to add the id for this connection to the credentials available to DOWML.
-See below for more details.

-- Fill in the required information for the 'Access key', 'Bucket', 'Secret key' and 'Login URL' using the documentation in the (i) tooltips to find the relevant piece of information from the Cloud Object Storage service you want to use.
-  Note that the URL should be a public one, as it will be used by the DOWML code directly, and that one resides outside IBM Cloud.
-It _must_ start with 'https://', even if the test will be sucessful without this.
-If it doesn't, you'll get an error when DOWML tries to upload a file.

-- Test the connection to make sure that everything is setup properly by using the 'Test' button in the lower right, before clicking 'Create'.

-If you chose to use a different name than the one that DOWML would find, you need to find out the id for this connection and add it to the WML credentials:

-- In your `DOWMLClient-space`, expand the 'Data assets' section and locate the Connection that you want DOWML to use.

-- Right-click on its name, and use the 'Copy link' feature of your browser (or its equivalent) to copy the URL that opens this connection's configuration page.
-  The id of the connection is the string of letters, numbers and dashes between `connections/` and `?space-id=`.
-It should look similar to `e2c52ca4-ec61-4472-a79f-3874a0947d88`

-- Include this id in your WML credential file (or the value of the environment variable) with the name `connection_id`, as in the example in the Introduction section above.

 ### Data assets, and connecting to data outside COS

-A job in Watson Studio doesn't directly refer to the files on Cloud Object Storage.
-Rather, it refers to 'connected-data' assets, that themselves refer to the objects on COS.
+A job in Watson Studio, unless you use inline mode, refers to 'connected-data' assets, that themselves refer to the objects on COS.
 If you have data or files that exist outside Cloud Object Storage, you can create data assets to refer to these.